xkjyeah/itf-unicode-db/README.md

 For instance, you can type in the keywords "u diaeresis" to find the "ü" character, instead of having to remember 00FC.

-Once you switch to the input method on the language bar, you can activate hexadecimal Unicode input using Ctrl+Shift+U. You can activate character description search by typing apostrophe (') after Ctrl+Shift+U. You can change these keys any time through the Control Panel.
+Once you switch to the input method on the language bar, you can activate hexadecimal Unicode input using Ctrl+Shift+U. You can activate character description search by typing apostrophe (') after Ctrl+Shift+U. If there is text on the clipboard, clipboard inspection can be activated by typing 'v' after Ctrl+Shift+U. You can change these keys any time through the Control Panel.

 To switch between input methods and keyboards in Windows 8, you can use Win+Space.
 On all versions of Windows, the default settings allow you to use Alt+Shift to switch between languages and Ctrl+Shift to switch between input methods / keyboards in the same language.